Process-Driven Autoformalization in Lean 4: Case Visualization in Comparision with existing datasets

-We provide a detailed comparison through a data example with the same statement in both our \name training set and the MMA training set.

-As shown in Table \ref{tab:comparison-with-MMA}, our dataset incorporates both the informal statement and its proof as input for our autoformalization process, making it a complete autoformalization task.
-In contrast, the MMA dataset requires the model to output only the statement, without the proof.
+In addition to the summarized comparison of dataset features in \ref{tab:dataset_comparison}, below we also provide a visualization comparison through a data example with the same statement in both our \dataset training set and existing training sets~\citep{JiangMMA2023,Ying2024LeanWorkbook}.
+As shown in~\Cref{tab:case_comparison}, our \dataset incorporates both the informal statement and its proof as input for our autoformalization process, making it a complete autoformalization task.
+In contrast, the MMA, one of the existing datasets, requires the model to output only the statement, without the proof.

 Our task requires the model to not only understand the basic Lean 4 syntax rules but also comprehend the logical relationships present in the proof process, such as dependencies illustrated in the example.
 When compiling our output examples using the Lean 4 compiler, we require a complete theorem output.
 Therefore, the feedback from the Lean 4 compiler is more comprehensive, providing syntax checking for both statements and proofs, coupled with reasoning checking to validate the proofs.

 This comprehensive feedback is crucial for guiding the enhancement of autoformalization within our framework, as described in~\Cref{exp:Auto-Formalization-Enhancement}.
 The 'tactic' feedback indicates that our example successfully verifies the goal of proving that the cosine of the angle $\pi$ (pi), when measured in radians, is equal to -1.
-However, in the MMA case, due to the lack of a proof, the Lean 4 compiler can only return a warning, indicating that the logic is incomplete.
+In the MMA case, due to the absence of a proof, the Lean 4 compiler can only return a warning that the theorem is incomplete.

 In summary, the feedback from the Lean 4 compiler provides syntax checking and reasoning verification for both statements and proofs, which is essential for improving autoformalization in our framework.
-In contrast, the feedback from the MMA dataset is limited to syntax checking of statements, lacking the depth of reasoning verification.
+In contrast, the feedback from the existing dataset is limited to syntax checking of statements, lacking the depth of reasoning verification.